dictionaria/pydictionaria/docs/interpreting-the-logs.md

 *How do I fix this?*

-Manually edit the entry in the `db.sfm`.
+Manually fix the entry in the original database.

 ### `ERROR \lx <headword>: multiple conflicting \ps`